timroesner/HotelHopper/README.md

 ## What is Hotel Hopper?

 Find a place to stay during your travel?
 Hotel Hopper got you.
 Hotel Hopper makes it so easy to find your desired place to stay.
-SImply choose how many people and the date to start browsing the awesome hotels with ratings we provide.
+Simply choose how many people and the date to start browsing the awesome hotels with ratings we provide.